 Not tracking is almost as bad as tracking too closely.
 Because then, accomplishing your mission doesn’t matter at all.

-You know what all those leaders have in common (at least in my experience)?
+You know what all those leaders have in common?
 They lead stagnant or declining churches.

 People matter, whether you have a few or whether you have many.
 They matter whether you’re losing or whether you’re gaining.